ScottMit/JS2Arduino/README.md

 3. Test with both UNO R4 and ESP32 if possible
 4. Submit a pull request

+### Adding Extensions

+To add support for new devices:

+1. **Arduino side:** Create a new extension header file following the pattern in `NeoPixelExtension.h`
+2. **JavaScript side:** Create a corresponding JavaScript class following the pattern in `neoPixel.js`
+3. **Update definitions:** Add new device IDs and action codes to `defs.h`
+4. **Register extension:** Add the new extension to the handler in the main Arduino sketch

 ## License

-GNU General Public License v3 - free to use and modify for any purpose.
+GNU General Public License v3.0 - free to use and modify for any purpose.

 ## Author